 Below, you’ll find some results and individual treatment processes.

 All quartz can be irradiated to create the morion variety of smoky quartz.
 Additionally, all quartz will turn a blackish or brownish color on exposure to 0.5 to 1.5 mrd of cobalt 60, gamma, X-ray, or electron radiation.
 However, this won’t yield uniform color.

 If that’s your goal, first irradiate then separate the lighter ones for re-irradiation at a higher dosage.
 Next, separate those with the optimum color.
 Heat the stones that come back opaque black in a household toaster oven until you reach the desired shade.

 Except for this post irradiation heating step, the lab process involves little heat or static electricity.
 Thus, you can treat included material.
 The maximum temperature the quartz will be exposed to during the irradiation process is 400° F.

 I tested stones from various areas of this deposit.
 None took color.
 I just treated them all to smoky quartz.

 Milky (Silk) Quartz

-You can expect to wait anywhere from about two to eight hours for the crystals to turn starting from a cold oven.
+Starting from a cold oven, expect to wait about two to eight hours for the crystals to turn.
 The transition can go from opaque black to slightly transparent brownish black, to greenish yellow, to canary yellow.
-This material changes slowly so you have plenty of time to remove them at the desired color.
-This is where the glass door comes in handy.
-You can observe the color change without having to continuously open and close the oven, which will delay the process.
+This material changes slowly, so you have plenty of time to remove them at the desired color.
+Again, a glass door comes in handy.
+You can observe the quartz color change without constantly opening and closing the oven, which will delay the process.

 Neon Green Quartz